Sandy4321/ICSME-2016/README.md

 https://github.com/luizsusin/gitparser

 #### CONTRIBUTOR AND CONTRIBUTION
-Clone the desired repository using:
+Initially , clone the repository as in the example below:

 ```git clone https://github.com/ruby/ruby.git```